 “At our board meeting, we brainstormed all the ways we could help engage donors.
 Each Board member left with at least one idea to implement.
 They chose what excited them and they wanted to do – and it was such fun!”

-Bottom Line: Create a Culture of Philanthropy
+Bottom Line: Creating a Culture of Philanthropy

 If you want to create a culture of philanthropy at your organization, make it easy and make it enjoyable for everyone.
 You’ll find broader support across your organization once more colleagues participate.